eginhard/cae-utd-utils/README.md

 focus is on using them with the [GlobalPhone corpus](https://csl.anthropomatik.kit.edu/english/globalphone.php).
 Because of dependencies on a number of different systems, it might not be straightforward to run all of these scripts.
+This is also not a detailed tutorial and mainly gives high-level instructions.
+While these allow to easily run most things, it is expected you also become familiar with the respective systems.

 ## Acoustic feature extraction, forced alignment